 Can you use the ALR screen with a regular projector?

-It refined the picture of every type of projector.
 Not only that but it is made to eliminate the weird reflection property of projector screens.
 We usually see the reflection of the projector bulb on the screen.
 With the ALR screen, you don’t see this weird reflection on the screen.
 It used to irritate me a lot.

 Do you need an ALR screen in a dark room?

 You need it if you want perfection in the video, but if you don’t go after perfection in things then a normal screen will work for you.